e-Spirit/fcecom-b2c-commerce-react-preview/README.md

 ## Set FirstSpirit Server Origin
 With the update to v3 only a few hosts are allowed to host the storefront in an iframe.
 Therefore the FirstSpirit server origin needs to be added to `ALLOWED_FIRSTSPIRIT_ORIGINS` in `./overrides/app/constants.js`.

+## Set correct site identifier
+Make sure to set the correct site identifier under `./config/sites.js`.
+It needs to match the `SITE_ID` that you have defined in your .env file.

+## Add domains to ssr.js
+It may be necessary to add your custom domains for the [helmet](https://helmetjs.github.io/) configuration under `./overrides/app/ssr.js`.

 ## Managed Runtime
 In order to push and deploy a bundle to a target environment in Managed Runtime, you need to adjust the `push` and `push+deploy` npm scripts in the package.json.